Beyond Meat executive charged with biting a man in fight

 At Beyond Meat, he has guided partnerships with fast food companies including McDonald’s and KFC.

-Beyond Meat, based in El Segundo, California, hasn’t responded to email and telephone messages left by The Associated Press.
+Beyond Meat didn’t respond to email and telephone messages left by The Associated Press.